Electroconvulsive therapy

 • Inpatient psychological and nutritional support

-However, these methods are generally less effective in speed and suitability for severe cases compared to ECT.
+However, these methods are less effective in speed and suitability for severe cases compared to ECT.
 Selection should be based on the patient’s physiological condition and severity of symptoms.

 Frequently Asked Questions